3 Compelling Reasons to Pursue a Skilled Trade in Virginia

 1. Lots of Job Openings

 Skilled trade employers in Virginia expect to hire a lot more workers.
-Between 2016 and 2026, job openings in the construction sector are expected to increase by almost 8.3 percent.3
+Between 2016 and 2026, job openings for construction trades workers are expected to increase by almost 8.3 percent.3

 Similarly, the repair and maintenance sector is expected to see an increase in job openings of almost 10 percent for the same time frame.3 That increase will probably lead to more jobs for workers such as auto mechanics and appliance repairers.